 Yes, nitrox is available on board for $150.00 per week per diver.
 Our membrane gives us 32% nitrox.
 Get nitrox certified while onboard!
 The course is $150.00 and then you receive a $50.00 credit for fills.
 Instructional materials not included.
 A Medical Form is required.

-There is a dive instructor in the water on each dive to guide you around, but most dive buddy teams choose to dive on their own.
-The instructors on board will give you a good, in depth briefing before each dive describing the conditions, the current, depth and it will include a visual aid.
+In general no, they are self-guided.
+Most buddy teams choose to dive on their own.
+The instructors/divemasters on board will give you a good in-depth briefing before each dive describing the topography, conditions, the current (if any), depth and it will include a visual aid.
+If you would like navigational assistance, please advise the instructor that you would like to follow him/her prior to the dive.

 While the Northern Exuma Cays are only 30 miles from Nassau, land-based dive operators are too far away to dive this area.
 You can experience truly virgin diving.
 The Exumas have walls starting in as little as 40′, as well as drift, reef, and shark dives.
 There is a large blue hole located between Nassau and the Exumas.
 For over 40 years, much of the northern Exumas has been a National Underwater Park with no fishing, spear fishing or collecting allowed.
 Because of these laws, there are miles of undersea gardens in which coral, sponges and fish abound.
 Turtles, rays and sharks are seen regularly on most dive sites.
 Goliath grouper truly are gargantuan in the Exumas!